 - It is expected than many children will reach some of these milestones earlier.

-- Early handwriting and spelling is taught through phonics.
+- Early handwriting and spelling is taught through the Read Write Inc. programme.

 All-Saints School believes that following this progression of skills all pupils can become successful readers and achieve the building blocks of resilience, confidence and knowledge necessary to enable them to become successful learners.

 In the Reception Class and Key Stage 1: Systematic, synthetic phonics is the first and foremost strategy for teaching reading and spelling.
-The teaching of Phonics will follow the teaching sequence set out in Letters and Sounds (the Primary National Strategy 2007 programme), supported primarily by resources from Jolly Phonics and Phonics Play at the discretion of the teacher.
+The daily teaching of Phonics will follow the teaching sequence set out in the Read Write Inc. programme.

 Consistency to the scheme outlined is understood to be highly important.
-All classes are consistent in how they teach, the progression of skills and resources they use so that children’s experiences are built seamlessly and consistently on previous learning.
+All reading teachers are consistent in how they teach, the progression of skills and resources they use so that children’s experiences are built seamlessly and consistently on previous learning.

 Phonics is the route to successful writing.
 Handwriting and spelling are linked to phonics teaching with letter formation being taught at the same time as the graphemes learned.
 Through phonics teaching children are taught to write simple sentences and more by the end of Reception.
 They can master the spelling of phonically regular words and common exception words.
 Teachers pay good attention to children’s posture and pencil grip when children write.
 Children use pencils and exercise books, while sitting at tables, to support good, controlled letter formation.